-Raw meat contains bacteria and so humans should always eat their meat cooked, so as to kill off any harmful microbes that grow on the mean, including salmonella, E. coli, and listeria.
+Raw meat contains bacteria, so humans should always eat meat cooked to kill off harmful microbes that grow on the mean, including salmonella, E. coli, and listeria.

-That being said, you should still never feed any raw meat to a dog when it’s in a condition that you wouldn’t eat yourself.
+That said, you should never feed a dog any raw meat when it’s in a condition you wouldn’t eat.
 If the chicken smells off, that doesn’t mean a dog should eat it.

-Always serve your Rottweiler their raw meat in stainless steel bowls and wash them thoroughly after use.
+Always serve your Rottweiler raw meat in stainless steel bowls and wash them thoroughly after use.

-Separate the utensils for preparing raw dog meat with those used for the family’s food, and always wash your hands thoroughly with soap after preparing your dog’s raw meat.
+Separate the utensils for preparing raw dog meat from those used for the family’s food, and always wash your hands thoroughly with soap after preparing your dog’s raw meat.

 The Best Raw Meat for Rottweilers

-Rottweilers are able to eat all kinds of raw meat, including:
+Rottweilers can eat all kinds of raw meat, including:

 - Offal (heart, kidneys, liver)

-Chicken is the best raw meat in that it’s high in protein and very lean, so low in fats.
-Rottweilers are prone to putting on weight so the chicken is a great meat, as well as being less expensive.
+Chicken is the best raw meat because it’s high in protein and very lean, so low in fats.
+Rottweilers are prone to putting on weight, so the chicken is a great meat, as well as being less expensive.

 Never feed your Rottweiler-cooked meat bones.
 They are very sharp and brittle and can puncture their stomachs.
 Raw bones are fine as they’re soft enough to digest.

 Never feed a dog raw pork.
 You’ll notice that no reputable dog food company uses pork meat in their foods.
 Raw pork often contains a parasite called trichinella spiralis larvae which can infect a dog with trichinosis.